Horizon Zero Dawn: Plot

-Aloy (Ashly Burch) is cast out from the Nora tribe at birth and raised by a fellow outcast named Rost (JB Blanc).
-As a child (Ava Potter), Aloy obtains a Focus, an augmented reality device that gives her special perceptive abilities.
-Aloy becomes curious about her origins and is told by Rost that if she wins the Proving, a competition to earn the right to become a member of the Nora, the tribe's Matriarchs might concede this information.
-Aloy spends some years training in combat and survival under Rost's instruction.
+Aloy (Ashly Burch) is cast out from the Nora tribe at birth and raised by a fellow outcast, Rost (JB Blanc).
+As a child (Ava Potter), Aloy searches a forbidden "place of metal" and obtains a "Focus", an augmented reality device that gives her special perceptive abilities.
+Curious about her origins, Aloy learns from Rost that if she wins the "Proving", a yearly tournament between the young hunters of the Nora, the tribe's Matriarchs might concede this information (A Gift From the Past).
+Aloy throws herself into years of hunting and survival training, becoming a skilled huntress (Lessons of the Wild).

-After coming of age, Aloy takes part in the Proving; she wins the competition, but the Nora are attacked by masked cultists.
-Rost sacrifices himself to save Aloy from their leader, Helis (Crispin Freeman).
-When Aloy awakens, the Matriarchs explain that Aloy was found as an infant before a sealed door within the Nora's sacred mountain, and that these suspicious origins were the reason for being outcast.
-The Matriarchs name Aloy a "Seeker", allowing her to leave their lands in pursuit of the cultists.
-Aloy eventually learns that the cultists are part of a splinter Carja faction called the Eclipse, and that Aloy was targeted due to her resemblance to an Old World scientist named Elisabet Sobeck (also voiced by Burch).
+After coming of age, Aloy participates in the Proving; she wins the competition, but masked cultists attack the Nora.
+Rost sacrifices himself to save Aloy from their leader, Helis (Crispin Freeman) (The Proving).
+When Aloy awakens, the Matriarchs explain that Aloy was found as an infant before a sealed door within the Nora's sacred mountain and that these suspicious origins were the reason for her being an outcast.
+The Matriarchs name Aloy a "Seeker", allowing her to leave their lands in pursuit of the cultists (The Womb of the Mountain).
+Aloy eventually learns that the cultists are part of a splinter Carja faction called the Eclipse and that Aloy was targeted due to her resemblance to an Old World scientist named Elisabet Sobeck (also voiced by Burch).
 Aloy locates the ruined corporate campus of Faro Automated Solutions and discovers that the Old World was destroyed nearly a thousand years ago after Faro lost control of its automated peacekeeper military robots.
-The robots, which could self-replicate and consumed biomass, overran the planet and consumed the biosphere, stripping Earth of life.
-Zero Dawn, a project spearheaded by Sobeck, was initiated to create an automated terraforming system to deactivate the robots and restore life to Earth.
+The robots, which could self-replicate and consume biomass, overran the planet and engulfed the biosphere, stripping Earth of life.
+Zero Dawn, a project spearheaded by Sobeck, was initiated to create an automated terraforming system to eventually deactivate the Faro robots and restore life to Earth over a period of centuries.